Cambria Heights, Queens

 Cambria Heights is a residential neighborhood in the southeastern portion of the New York City borough of Queens.
-It is bounded by Springfield Boulevard and Francis Lewis Boulevard to the west, the Elmont, Nassau County border on the east, Queens Village to the north, St. Albans to the west, and Montefiore Cemetery and Laurelton, Springfield Gardens, and Rosedale to the south.
+It is bounded by Springfield Boulevard, Francis Lewis Boulevard, and St. Albans to the west, the Elmont, Nassau County border on the east, Queens Village to the north, and Montefiore Cemetery and Laurelton, Springfield Gardens, and Rosedale to the south.
 As of 2010, Cambria Heights's population was 18,677.
 The neighborhood is part of Queens Community Board 13.

 Etymology

 The name Cambria Heights was coined in the mid-1920s when the Cambria Title Savings and Trust Company, a bank based in Cambria County, Pennsylvania, provided financing for early development which was aimed at families seeking to relocate from rental apartments in other boroughs.
-At an elevation of 50 feet above sea level, it is considered to be one of the highest points in Queens, together with Jackson Heights and Richmond Hill.
+Named for its position above the surrounding area, the neighborhood is at an elevation of 50 feet above sea level; though Glen Oaks is the highest in the borough, Cambria Heights is considered to be one of the highest points in Queens -- together with Jackson Heights and Richmond Hill -- and of all Long Island.